Dwaynemaster007/alx-backend-python/python-generators-0x00/README.md

 - `python-generators-0x00/`: The main project directory.
   - `seed.py`: A Python script containing functions to connect to a MySQL database, create a database and table, and insert data from a CSV file.
+  - `0-stream_users.py`: A Python script containing a generator function that streams user data from the database one row at a time.
   - `0-main.py`: The entry point for the program that demonstrates the use of the functions in `seed.py`.
   - `user_data.csv`: A sample CSV file containing user data.